What Facebook Did to American Democracy

 And this new, hyperpartisan media created the perfect conditions for another dynamic that influenced the 2016 election, the rise of fake news.

-In a December 2015 article for Buzzfeed, Joseph Bernstein argued that “the dark forces of the Internet became a counterculture.”
-He called it “chanterculture” after the trolls who gathered at the meme-creating, often-racist 4chan message board.
-Others ended up calling it the “alt right.”
-This culture combined a bunch of people who loved to perpetuate hoaxes with angry Gamergaters with “free speech” advocates like Milo Yiannopoulos with honest-to-god neo-Nazis and white supremacists.
+In a December 2015 article for BuzzFeed, Joseph Bernstein argued that “the dark forces of the internet became a counterculture.”
+He called it “Chanterculture” after the trolls who gathered at the meme-creating, often-racist 4chan message board.
+Others ended up calling it the “alt-right.”
+This culture combined a bunch of people who loved to perpetuate hoaxes with angry Gamergaters with “free-speech” advocates like Milo Yiannopoulos with honest-to-God neo-Nazis and white supremacists.
 And these people loved Donald Trump.

 “This year Chanterculture found its true hero, who makes it plain that what we’re seeing is a genuine movement: the current master of American resentment, Donald Trump,” Bernstein wrote.
 “Everywhere you look on ‘politically incorrect’ subforums and random chans, he looms.”

-When you combine hyperpartisan media with a group of people who love to clown “normies,” you end up with things like Pizzagate, a patently ridiculous and widely debunked conspiracy theory that held there was a child pedophilia ring linked to Hillary Clinton somehow.
+When you combine hyper-partisan media with a group of people who love to clown “normies,” you end up with things like Pizzagate, a patently ridiculous and widely debunked conspiracy theory that held there was a child-pedophilia ring linked to Hillary Clinton somehow.
 It was just the most bizarre thing in the entire world.
 And many of the figures in Bernstein’s story were all over it, including several who the current president has consorted with on social media.

 But Pizzagate was but the most Pynchonian of all the crazy misinformation and hoaxes that spread in the run-up to the election.

-Buzzfeed, deeply attuned to the flows of the social web, was all over the story through reporter Craig Silverman.
-His best known analysis happened after the election, when he showed that “in the final three months of the US presidential campaign, the top-performing fake election news stories on Facebook generated more engagement than the top stories from major news outlets such as the New York Times, Washington Post, Huffington Post, NBC News, and others.”
+BuzzFeed, deeply attuned to the flows of the social web, was all over the story through reporter Craig Silverman.
+His best-known analysis happened after the election, when he showed that “in the final three months of the U.S. presidential campaign, the top-performing fake election-news stories on Facebook generated more engagement than the top stories from major news outlets such as The New York Times, The Washington Post, The Huffington Post, NBC News, and others.”

 But he also tracked fake news before the election, as did other outlets such as The Washington Post, including showing that Facebook’s “Trending” algorithm regularly promoted fake news.
 By September of 2016, even the Pope himself was talking about fake news, by which we mean actual hoaxes or lies perpetuated by a variety of actors.

-The longevity of Snopes shows that hoaxes are nothing new to the Internet.
+The longevity of Snopes shows that hoaxes are nothing new to the internet.
 Already in January 2015, Robinson Meyer reported about how Facebook was “cracking down on the fake news stories that plague News Feeds everywhere.”

 What made the election cycle different was that all of these changes to the information ecosystem had made it possible to develop weird businesses around fake news.
 Some random website posting aggregated news about the election could not drive a lot of traffic.
 But some random website announcing that the Pope had endorsed Donald Trump definitely could.
 The fake news generated a ton of engagement, which meant that it spread far and wide.

-A few days before the election Silverman and fellow Buzzfeed contributor Lawrence Alexander traced 100 pro-Donald Trump sites to a town of 45,000 in Macedonia.
+A few days before the election Silverman and fellow BuzzFeed contributor Lawrence Alexander traced 100 pro–Donald Trump sites to a town of 45,000 in Macedonia.
 Some teens there realized they could make money off the election, and just like that, became a node in the information network that helped Trump beat Clinton.

 Whatever weird thing you imagine might happen, something weirder probably did happen.
 Reporters tried to keep up, but it was too strange.
 As Max Read put it in New York Magazine, Facebook is “like a four-dimensional object, we catch slices of it when it passes through the three-dimensional world we recognize.”
 No one can quite wrap their heads around what this thing has become, or all the things this thing has become.